-- 14° Collaborate on auditing processes. - 15° Operate according to the applicable rules. - 16° The qualified trust service provider, Directorate General of the Police (Ministry of Interior) will count on an updated termination plan in order to ensure the continuity of the service, according to the provisions verified by the monitoring body according to Article 17, section 4, letter i) as it is specified in letter i) section 2 of the Article 24 of the Regulation (EU) N°.
-910/2014 of the European Parliament and of the Council of 23 July 2014, on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC as it is specified in section 5.8.1. - 17° In case the services provider manages signature creation data on behalf of the signatory, the services provider must keep them and protect them against any modification, destruction or non authorized access, as well as ensure their continuous availability for the signatory.
+- 14o Collaborate on auditing processes. - 15° Operate according to the applicable rules. - The qualified trust service provider, Directorate General of the Police (Ministry of Interior) will count on an updated termination plan in order to ensure the continuity of the service, according to the provisions verified by the monitoring body according to Article 17, section 4, letter i) as it is specified in letter i) section 2 of the Article 24 of the Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014, on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC as it is specified in section 5.8.1 (changes in eIDAs2 Regulation). - 17o In case the services provider manages signature creation data on behalf of the signatory, the services provider must keep them and protect them against any modification, destruction or non-authorized access, as well as ensure their continuous availability for the signatory.

-As well as all those included in the Article 24 of the Regulation (EU) N^o.
-910/2014 of the European Parliament and of the Council of 23 July 2014 and the next Act that regulates certain aspects of the trust electronic services.
+As well as all those included in the Article 24 of the Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014 (changes in eIDAs2 Regulation) and the Law 6/2020, of 11 November, Regulating Certain Aspects of Trusted Electronic Services.